-I was watched this video by Tony Robbins and it sent chills down my spine.
+I was watched this video by Tony Robbins and one moment of it sent chills down my spine.
 Start this video at around 8:00.

 The Too Long Didn’t Watch of it is that he’s known TONS of people who made millions of dollars but ended up broke and bankrupt.
 He mentioned examples like the highest paid actress of her time, a top actor in The Godfather, Marvin Gaye, Michael Jackson, a top athlete from the Boston Red Sox, Floyd Mayweather, and Mike Tyson who made $500 million.